ML4BM-Lab/RGYB/readme.md

 When you run the model open a web browser with url localhost:5002 a upload the file.

--The model sample files can be obtained from the folder call Sample Files in this repository, -the model 1 and 2 based on BMI use test_data_1_2.csv, the model 3 based on EWL use test_data_3.csv
+-The model sample files can be obtained from the folder call Sample Files in this repository.

+-the model 1 and 2 based on BMI use test_data_1_2.csv, the model 3 based on EWL use test_data_3.csv